UC Davis study finds stray-bullet shootings frequently harm women and children

 In another case, a 51-year-old Ohio woman was paralyzed and later died when a bullet fired by a teenager shooting at two other fleeing teens struck her in the neck as she crossed the street near her home.
 Four days later, another woman driving on the same street was wounded by a stray bullet as two groups of teenagers fired at each other.

-"Victims of stray bullets are essentially 'collateral damage' and are usually disconnected from the events that lead to their injury or death," Wintemute said.
+"Victims of stray bullets are essentially 'collateral damage' and are usually disconnected from the events that lead to their injuries or deaths," Wintemute said.
 "They are innocent bystanders who typically have no opportunity to flee or take any other preventive measures."

 To gather data for the study, Wintemute and his colleagues used Google and Yahoo! news alerting services and the news archives of GunPolicy.org to track stories published between March 2008 and February 2009 that contained the phrase "stray bullet."
 He defined stray-bullet shootings as episodes involving a bullet that escaped an intended sociogeographic space and injured at least one person, either from the gunshot itself or a secondary mechanism, such as an injury from glass sent flying by a bullet.